alcesleo/OptimizeSiteExercise/README.md

 (but not used) logout function.
 I also made that logout function functional.

 This is an ugly quickfix, but it plugged the security hole.

+## Security #2: SQL Injections

+### Security hole

+**All** places where SQL is used is open to SQL injections.

+### Possible exploit

+You can use all functions that use the database to do anything with the database.

+### Harm

+Obviously we don't want anyone with basic knowledge of SQL to have full control of our database.

+### Fix

+Parameterized all queries.